JessieEstrada/JessieEstrada/README.md

 **`Passionate Software Developer`**

-I am a passionate, driven, and motivated programming enthusiast with skills in: Java, SQL, HTML, CSS, and Javascript.
+I am a passionate, driven, and motivated Software Development enthusiast with skills in: Java, SQL, HTML, CSS, and Javascript.
 I have always loved computers, and over the years, I have developed a significant interest in Software Development.
 As such, I am also pursuing a certificate in Computer Programming, along with my Computer Information Systems degree.
 In my free time, I explore more about this field and experiment with my code.

 <!--    <p align="left">
       <a href="https://www.linkedin.com/in/jessie-estrada/">